Real Estate in Queenstown, New Zealand

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Queenstown involves several steps.
 First, you need to determine your budget and what type of accommodation you're looking for.
 This could range from a shared room in a hostel, a private room in a shared house, a serviced apartment, or a private rental property.
 Next, you should start your search online.
 Websites like TradeMe and NZ Flatmates are popular for finding shared accommodation, while real estate websites like Harcourts, Ray White, and Bayleys are good for finding private rentals.
 You can filter your search by location, price, number of bedrooms, and other features.
 You can also check local newspapers like the Mountain Scene or the Southland Times, which often have rental listings in their classifieds section.
 If you're already in Queenstown, you can visit real estate agencies in person.
 They can provide you with a list of available rentals and may be able to arrange viewings for you.
 Another option is to join local community groups on social media platforms like Facebook.
 There are several groups dedicated to housing and rentals in Queenstown where members often post available rooms or properties.
 Once you've found a potential place, you'll need to apply.
 This usually involves filling out an application form and providing references.
 If your application is accepted, you'll need to sign a lease agreement and pay a bond, which is usually equivalent to three or four weeks' rent.
 Remember, the rental market in Queenstown can be competitive, especially during peak tourist season.
-So it's a good idea to start your search well in advance and be prepared to move quickly if you find a suitable place," explained one person living in Queenstown, New Zealand.
+So it's a good idea to start your search well in advance and be prepared to move quickly if you find a suitable place," remarked one foreigner who made the move to Queenstown.

 Get Quote